10 Best Violins for Beginners: A Violin Teacher’s Ultimate Guide [2026]

 Are you ready to start playing violin and wondering, “What all do I need to start playing violin?”
 Here is my list of must-have accessories for playing violin.

-1. Shoulder Rest.
+1. Shoulder Rest

 2. Music Stand

 Using a music stand promotes good posture.
 If you're practicing with your music in your lap, in your case, or pinned to the wall, chances are you're doing some weird things with your posture that can lead to real tension issues.
 Portable stands are fine and nice to have, but a stand with a solid back makes it easier to write on your music.
 Plus, it’s more stable and solid than those flimsy, cheap wire stand.
-I recommend this stand which doubles as a foldable travel stand, but it’s got a solid sturdy back.

-5. Rosin
+3. Rosin

 If you purchased your violin as an outfit, rosin was probably included.
 However, student-grade rosin often has a grittier sound and produces more powder.
 For a few dollars more you can upgrade to a better sound.
 A cake of rosin can last a decade if properly taken care of, so it’s worth spending a few extra dollars.
 Dark rosin is more sticky and is better for dry climates.
 Light or amber rosin is better for violin but both colors work.